jtessler/studio-multiplayer-game/README.md

 }
 ```

-Open your browser's developer console and confirm "Session data" is logged.
+Open your browser's developer console and confirm "Game data" is logged.  *Yay!
-*Yay!
 Now we are writing to our Firebase database!*

 #### Step 2.3: Build a more interesting demo (button mashing)